strohne/volker/cran-comments.md

 ## R CMD check results

+0 errors ✔ | 0 warnings ✔ | 0 notes ✔

+* This is the release of version 3.3.0
+* No reverse dependencies found.
+* No issues in the current CRAN Package Check Results.

+## R CMD check results

 0 errors | 0 warnings | 0 notes

 * This is the release of version 3.2.0